cortexlabs/cortex/docs/cluster/config.md

 # whether to collect anonymous usage stats and error reports (default: true)
 telemetry: true

-# whether to use spot instances in the cluster (default: true)
+# whether to use spot instances in the cluster (default: false)
-spot: true
+spot: false

 spot_config:
   # additional instances with identical or better specs than the primary instance type (defaults to 2 instances sorted by price)